Do Scammers Have Remote Access To Your Computer? Do This!

 If a scammer gets into your computer remotely, they could:

-• Install invasive malware or spyware.
-Scammers can establish ongoing access to your computer without you even knowing it.
-They do this by installing add-ons or programs onto your computer that continually steal sensitive information or mask what they’re doing behind the scenes.
+Install invasive malware or spyware.
+Scammers can install add-ons or programs that continually steal sensitive information or mask what they’re doing behind the scenes.
 So what you see on the screen isn’t what’s actually happening.

-• Sell your information on the Dark Web.
+Sell your information on the Dark Web.
 People who commit fraud and theft on the Internet often make use of the Dark Web.
-This hidden illegal marketplace is a hotspot for scammers and hackers who buy and sell ready-made packages of people’s personal information to fellow Internet criminals.
+This hidden illegal marketplace is a hotspot for scammers and hackers who buy and sell ready-made packages of stolen personal information.

 If your device has been compromised by a scammer, here’s how to reverse the damage as soon as possible: